Csus4 Ukulele Chord

 Want to go further?

-Once Csus4 feels comfortable, its close relatives are worth exploring: try C7, Cmaj7, Cm and C. A sus chord wants to resolve, so it is happiest sitting right before a plain C chord.
+Once Csus4 feels comfortable, its close relatives are worth exploring: try C7, Cmaj7, Cm and C. Sus chords want to resolve, so Csus4 is happiest right before a plain C chord.
 Then put it into a strumming pattern.
 When you are ready, try some easy ukulele songs.